TorinTurner/global/README.txt

-Eventually by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 Just a simple placeholder template for your kickass app/product/startup/whatever until it launches.
 Includes an email signup form and a cool slideshow background (more on both below).

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn

 Signup Form: